 It’s important for the victim to know and understand that sexual harassment is a cowardly act on behalf of the harasser.
 Whether the harasser is female or male, the pain suffered mentally by the victim is disturbing to say the least.

 Don’t let the harasser get away with abuse.
 If you have been the victim of NYC sexual harassment or discrimination at your job, our team of New York City sexual harassment lawyers strongly urges you to contact our firm for a free consultation.
 You are entitled to justice and have every right under the law to receive it.
 Don’t accept working in a hostile job environment; take action today.

-For a FREE Consultation in NY, NJ & Philadelphia schedule a free consultation with a sexual harassment attorney at the Derek T. Smith Law Group, PLLC in NY, NJ, PA and D.C.
-You can reach us online or by calling 877-4NYLAWS.
+For a FREE Consultation in NY, NJ & Philadelphia schedule a free consultation with a sexual harassment attorney at the Derek Smith Law Group, PLLC in New York City, New Jersey, Philadelphia and Miami.
+You can reach us online or by calling 877-469-5297.
 Our employment law attorneys handle cases involving sexual harassment, discrimination, and other employment-related lawsuits.
 We serve clients throughout New York, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
-We also have offices in New Jersey, Philadelphia and Washington D.C. to serve you.
+We also have offices in New Jersey, Philadelphia and Miami to serve you.

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020

 - George Floyd’s Death Opens Communications About Race at Work - June 19, 2020

 - Is Your Employer Using Coronavirus Firings to Discriminate? - April 9, 2020

 - “Uber Black” Drivers May Be Entitled to Millions in Unpaid Employee Wages - April 7, 2020

 - Employee Rights When Laid Off Due to Coronavirus - April 2, 2020